Do512 Family - What to do in Austin with Kids

 3110 Guadalupe St | More Locations

 Family run since 1932, Black’s BBQ can now be found in four cities across the state after the Black family made a name for themselves at the original joint in Lockhart.
-Third-generation pit master, Kent Black, leads the charge here in Austin, slow-smoking all barbecue the way his grandfather did in 1932 with a simple rub, local post oak wood, and a little bit of patience.
-Patrons can order online for local or national delivery, or through Doordash, Favor, and Grubhub.
+Third-generation pit master, Kent Black, leads the charge here in Austin, slow-smoking all barbecue the way his grandfather did in 1932 with a simple rub, local post oak wood, and some patience.
+You can order online for local or national delivery, or through Doordash, Favor, and Grubhub.

 Brotherton’s Black Iron Barbecue